 Read on to find out more about each path and discover which is right for you:

-With private label manufacturing, you buy existing products from a manufacturer, then add your own labeling and branding.
-Many companies offer private labeling of their products, which means you will likely have a lot of product choices if you go this route.
+With private label manufacturing, you use existing product formulations, then add your own labeling and branding.
+Many manufacturers have a wide range of stock product options for you to choose from.

 Since you aren’t producing your own unique products, private label is quicker and cheaper than other manufacturing options.
 In many cases, you can purchase and receive existing products in less than two weeks.
 Private label manufacturers typically don’t require a high minimum order volume, which makes testing products easier and more affordable.